ArchLabs/ARCHLabs.github.io/README.md

 - General updates - latest archiso, kernel, firmware, etc.

-- Replace exo-open with scripts for default applications (terminal, browser, and file manager).
+- Replace `exo-open` with scripts for default applications (terminal, browser, and file manager).

 - Remove ksuperkey and the whole XFCE suite in favour of lxappearance.

-- Update openbox pipemenu scripts and remove old unused ones.
+- Update Openbox pipemenu scripts and remove old unused ones.

-- Update kickshaw (openbox menu editor) to be inline with upstream.
+- Update kickshaw (openbox menu editor) to be in line with upstream.

 - Update `dk` session lemonbar script with better DPI support and more info.